sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 That is, um, a rather serious discrepancy.
 One group of people say 9, another says 4-5.
 Should we just split the difference and say the truth lies somewhere in between?
 Absolutely not!
-Thit is a situation where there is a right answer and a wrong answer.
+This is a situation where there is a right answer and a wrong answer.
 Demographia is correct, and the Commonwealth Bank is wrong.
 As the article points out: